 4) Chloroprene (Neoprene) Polymers are used in various industrial compositions in rubber sheeting, gaskets, adhesives etc. Additives based on Chloroprene latexes are used in sealcoatings for their good resistance to chemicals, mild acids, oils, fat, grease and some solvents.
 They also enhance the mechanical properties of the sealcoating films.
 Chloroprenes have poor resistance to Kerosene, esters, ketones and strong oxidizing agents.

-5) Acrylonitrile/ Butadiene (NBR) Polymer based additives are most frequently used for rubberizing both refined coal tar and asphalt based sealcoatings.
+5) Acrylonitrile/butadiene (NBR) polymer-based additives are most frequently used for rubberizing asphalt-based sealcoatings.
 The polymers in this family have excellent resistance to most chemicals, oils, fat, greases, hydraulic fluids, kerosene, etc. These are highly desirable properties for their use in sealcoatings and such polymers enhance the properties of the sealcoatings in a real sense.
 The poor resistance to ozone, ketones, chlorinated and nitro solvents are irrelevant for such polymers in the context of sealcoatings.

 The detailed data on the characteristics of individual polymer types are tabulated below in Table I. The descriptions, though general, list the major properties and drawbacks associated with the individual polymer.
 For example, additives based on Polyvinyl Acetate/ Acrylic (PVA) co-polymers are quite likely to reduce the water resistance, Styrene Butadiene Rubber based additives may deter the fuel resistance and so on.